luxonis/depthai-hardware/DM1092_ESP32_Embedded_WIFI_BT_IMU/README.md

 # Getting started
 The DM1092 accepts power input from 5V barrel jack and it can also accept power from USB C connector.
 Booting can be accomplished from either the ESP32 or NOR flash on the OAK-SOM-IoT, boot selection is configured on OAK-SOM-IoT with BOOT resistors.

-The reset button resets the Luxonis DepthAI OAK-SOM-IoT SoM only.
+The reset button resets the Luxonis DepthAI OAK-SOM-IoT only.
 The 5V LED indicates 5V power is present on the DM1092.
-The PG LED indicates "power good" from the DepthAI OAK-SOM-IoT SoM.
+The PG LED indicates "power good" from the DepthAI OAK-SOM-IoT.
 The "RUN" LED indicates that the DepthAI SoM is not reset.

 # Design Revision info
 The design files represent the R0M0E0 revision of this project.
 Please refer to a schematic page, `Project_Information.SchDoc` for full details of revision history.